Pulse, Blood Pressure and BMI, Oh My!

 Body mass index (BMI), which is your weight divided by the square of your height, is one screening tool to estimate your current weight in relation to your potential risk for disease, according to the CDC, which adds that higher body fat could lead to weight-related health issues.
 Other health issues can result from being underweight.
 However, the CDC notes that BMI is not a diagnostic tool for disease risk and that you should get other health assessments from your doctor to evaluate your risk for disease and receive a diagnosis.
 The CDC has a BMI Calculator that also provides a chart to determine if your BMI is in the underweight, normal, overweight or obese range.

-Create an account at any Publix pharmacy screening station to track your changes.
+Create an account at any Publix pharmacy Wellness Station to track your changes.
 Share your numbers with your doctor and discuss any questions or concerns about your health data.
 To request a physician referral, call 1-800-BayCare (1-800-229-2273) or find a doctor near you.

 *There is considerable controversy about blood pressure ranges.
 You should speak with your physician about what your optimal blood pressure range should be.